 The draft report can be found on our website and was open for consultation and review until 3 pm CET, December 2nd .The final editing and formatting of in-text references and the reference list will be undertaken after the report’s review.
 Also please note that this document reflects the results of a quick scoping review of the peer-reviewed and grey literature and is by no means comprehensive.
 It intends to cast an eye on the multiple dimensions of impact that nature-based solutions projects may have when implemented at different scales, from regional to building.
 The impact assessment framework presented herein is intended to be used to guide an assessment of the effectiveness of nature-based solutions projects.
 It is the first step in a process, and is likely to be refined by other expert working groups in 2017.
-It is not intended for circulation, the final report will be made publicly available on the EKLIPSE website in February 2017.
+It is not intended for circulation.

 EKLIPSE is committed to ensure the usability of all its products and had therefore organized an open review process of this draft report engaging a range of stakeholders.
 The review process was as follow: